MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-2-beyond-ec2.md

 }
 ```

 Note: This takes the cake for weirdest and most error prone IAM example I have ever seen.
-If you can turn this into a Deny statement some how I'll give you a prize.
+If you can turn this into a Deny statement somehow I'll give you a prize.

 ### CloudFront